Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

   It may be complicated to train an LLM for all that by showing only positive examples.
 A better idea would be to give the LLM both **positive** and **negative** signal by rewarding it for generating aligned completions and punishing for misaligned generation.
 This way, it might learn the boundary between good and evil.

   This type of RL training requires a **reward model** - a special neural network that scores each completion, predicting its reward (which might be positive or negative).
-It is trained on  Though it's additional work, training a reward model, distinguishing alignment from misalignment, is much easier than
+It is trained on pairs `(prompt + accepted completion, prompt + rejected completion)`.
+Though it's additional work, training a reward model that distinguishes alignment from misalignment, is much easier than generating a high-quality, large, and representative set of aligned (prompt, completion) pairs.

 2. Training **long reasoners** such as DeepSeek-R1 or Qwen3.
 Though SFT may also be used to train an LLM to generate long, non-linear reasoning, gathering a high-quality dataset of non-linear solutions for such training is tedious.
 On the other hand, with RL, you only need the problems and the answers - no solutions at all!
 It turns out that a well-pre-trained model will emerge as a long reasoner with as little training signal as: